 Yes, you will still need to get vaccinated.
 The university policy does not allow for exemptions for those who have had COVID-19, and public health officials recommend vaccination for people who have previously tested positive for COVID-19.

-Students and employees should complete the vaccination self-certification based on their current vaccination status prior to September 20, 2021.
+Students and employees should complete the vaccination self-certification based on their current vaccination status.
 Vaccination status can be updated in the system once you are fully vaccinated.

 Information on a walk-in clinic or to make an appointment for vaccination can be found here https://myturn.ca.gov/.